 - Balding?
 You might be suffering from Heart Disease.

-The loss of hair, whether as a result of a medical condition or aging, is often a great source of concern.
+The loss of hair, whether as a result of a medical condition or ageing, is often a great source of concern.
 It is usually males who go bald, while women almost always keep their hair, a fact related to testosterone levels.
 Baldness might seem cosmetic, but a recent medical study of 40,000 men has linked balding to a much greater risk of coronary heart disease.
 The peril of heart disease in men with male pattern baldness was found to be 70 percent greater than in non-balding males.
 Different levels of baldness carried differing risk levels, from 18 percent at mild to 48 percent for serious balding.
 The correlation between the top of the head baldness and heart disease is supposed to relate to multiple factors, potentially including insulin and hormone-related variables.
-Interestingly, a receding hairline and hair-loss away from the top of the head was not associated with heart disease.
+Interestingly, a receding hairline and hair-loss away from the top of the head were not associated with heart disease.